TikTok to boost EU consumers' rights, averts possible sanctions

 The company subsequently held discussions with the European Commission and the national network of consumer protection authorities in an attempt to resolve the concerns and now has agreed to a number of changes, the EU executive said.

-These include allowing users to report advertisements and offers that could potentially push or trick children into purchasing goods or services.
+These include the introduction of an additional option allowing users to easily report ads that could potentially encourage children to buy goods or services or persuade their parents or others to buy them for them.

-Branded content will not be allowed to promote inappropriate products and services, while influencers with more than 10,000 followers will have their videos vetted by TikTok.

 BEUC, however, said TikTok's offer fell short in some areas.